 - Implemented a demonstration site in each community to showcase green infrastructure practices through hands-on training workshops

 - Trained community leaders to design and install green infrastructure practices

 - Built community awareness about benefits of green infrastructure with a focus on reducing water contamination.

 Local leaders and organizations in the following communities have come forward to collaborate with WMG:

 Instituto Technológico de Nogales (ITN), Nogales, Sonora -- Campus projects demonstrate the capture and utilization of stormwater onsite to reduce flooding issues, improve stormwater quality, beautify the campus, and engage students from a variety of disciplines.
 Faculty and students from ITN have been central to developing waterharvesting system plans and designs and implementing systems through hands-on workshops.
 Additional groups involved in the project include the Sonoran state water utility (CEA) and members from a coalition of organizations working to promote reforestation and environmental issues in Ambos Nogales (Asociación de Reforestacion de Ambos Nogales, or ARAN).

-Summit View Elementary School, Summit, Arizona -- Working with teachers, students, and parents, we will be creating passive and active rainwater harvesting systems on the Summit View Elementary School campus.
-Several of these waterharvesting systems will be integrated with a schoolyard garden being developed by the school and the Community Food Bank, demonstrating how to use captured rainwater for food production.
+Summit View Elementary School, Summit, Arizona -- Working with teachers, students, and parents, we created passive and active rainwater harvesting systems on the Summit View Elementary School campus.
+Several of these waterharvesting systems were integrated with a schoolyard garden being developed by the school and the Community Food Bank, demonstrating how to use captured rainwater for food production.

 Project funding is thanks to a grant received from the Border 2012 program administered by the US EPA and Border Environmental Cooperation Commission (BECC).